rollinhand/oepe/README.md

 a new archetype called _ADF Essentials Archetype_.
 The basic archetype is error prune and does not work well together with newer OEPE installations.

+Both archetypes generate a project structure that looks like:
+- _artifactId_
+	- App
+	- Model
+	- Web

 To install the ADF Basic Archetype in this folder: